 NC-Expert’s mission is simple and straightforward: IT Training Made Easy!
-Our company tag line says it all: we are Experts creating Experts.
+Our company tag line explains our purpose which is that we are Experts creating Experts.

-We are a group of seasoned engineers and trainers that are different from the rest of the education market.
-We want to pass along our experience and knowledge to others, in a way that they will become more efficient in their daily tasks, better engineers and, ultimately, enhance the companies they work for while continuously moving forward in their successful careers.
+NC-Expert is a group of seasoned engineers and trainers that are different from the rest of the education market.
+We want to pass along our experience and knowledge to others, in a way that will enable our students to become more efficient in their daily tasks, better engineers and, ultimately, enhance the companies they work for, while continuously moving forward in their successful careers.

-We try to make things a bit easier on the engineers by augmenting all our courses with individual coaching, group mentoring, live webinars, and unlimited re-sits of the lectures in most of our classes, until our engineers comprehend and master all of the topics covered in their discipline.
-We call the engineers “our” engineers because, unlike a lot of other training companies, we truly care about their individual successes.
+We try to make things a bit easier on our students by augmenting our courses with mentoring, webinars, and re-sits of the previously attended class lectures (in most of our classes), until our students comprehend and master the topics covered in their discipline.
+We call the students “our” students because, unlike a lot of other training companies, we truly care about their individual successes.

-We provide scholarships and other opportunities to allow those veterans that are struggling to take a firm hold on IT with the belief that excellent training in an ever-growing career field can change their lives.
+We provide scholarships and other opportunities to allow those students who are struggling to take a firm hold on IT with the belief that excellent training in an ever-growing career field can change their lives.

 We look forward to growing this approach in a formal and scalable model to provide our Veteran IT Apprenticeship programs to as many veterans as possible.

-Our programs are sought by the organizations that would ultimately hire veterans and we will work hard to ensure our programs can make a difference in the lives of our veterans.
+Our programs are sought by the kinds of organizations that may ultimately hire veterans and we will work hard to ensure our programs can make a difference in the lives of our veterans.

-In our own way it is an attempt to thank them for their service by enabling them to realize success after their sacrifice.
+In our own way it is an attempt to thank them for their service by enabling them to realize success after their sacrifices.

-The executives at NC-Expert have been working in this industry as engineers, architects, executives, trainers, and advisers directly to vendors such as Cisco, CWNP, EC-Council, and many others for over 25 years.
-Collectively, we have vast experience in modern, cutting-edge technologies and approaches.
+The executives at NC-Expert have been working in this industry as executives, managers, advisors, architects, engineers, and trainers directly to/for vendors such as Cisco, CWNP, EC-Council, and many others for decades.
+We have vast experience in modern, cutting-edge technologies and approaches.

 We focus on providing "bleeding edge" training to thousands of corporate students and regularly write and design the courses that Cisco and other large vendors use.
-In addition, we are regularly called upon to develop internal programs where we “train Cisco on how to deploy Cisco”.
-They trust us to write the courses and to train their internal employees so we feel we have a unique perspective on the state of the market.
+In addition, we are regularly called upon to develop internal programs for large household-name companies.
+They trust us to write courses and to train their internal employees so we feel we have a unique perspective on the state of the market.

 Choose Program that Produces a Good Return on Investment

-We have also created shorter 1-year options, which assume 12-month multi-part programs costing roughly $18,500 each.
+In addition, we have also created shorter 1-year options, which assume 12-month multi-part programs.
 Each of these programs is designed to provide the veteran with a number of useful technology-focused industry certifications.

 Network Infrastructure Market